learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

-## Create a pipeline consisting of a linear SVM, a simple Decision Tree and a simple Random Forest Classifier
+## Create a pipeline consisting of a linear SVM, a simple decision tree, and a simple random forest classifier

 Repeat the above, but now create three different pipelines:
 - One for a standard linear SCM
 - One for a default decision tree
-- One for a RandomForestClassifier
+- One for a random forest classifier

 ```python